radoslaw-spychala/Pi-hole-DNS/README.md

 ![OS](https://img.shields.io/badge/OS-Raspberry%20Pi%20OS-green)
 ![License](https://img.shields.io/badge/license-MIT-blue)

+## Project Status

+🟢 **Active**

+Currently running 24/7 on my home network, providing DNS filtering and DHCP services for all connected devices.

+---

 ## Project Overview

-This project documents the deployment of a Pi-hole DNS server running on a Raspberry Pi 3B+ with a dedicated 5-inch display housed in a custom 3D-printed enclosure.
+This project documents the deployment of a Pi-hole DNS server running on a Raspberry Pi 3B+ with a dedicated 5-inch OSOYOO HDMI display housed in a custom 3D-printed enclosure.

 The system provides network-wide DNS filtering and DHCP services for my home network, improving privacy, reducing advertisements and giving me practical experience with Linux administration, networking and self-hosted infrastructure.